Tourists Missing On Mt. Rinjani

-Almost 400 tourists are missing after a volcano erupted in Indonesia, spewing a massive column of ash into the atmosphere.
+Almost 400 tourists are missing after a volcano erupted on the island of Lombok in Indonesia, spewing a massive column of ash into the atmosphere.
 More than 1,000 vacationers have been evacuated from the area, according to the country’s disaster agency.

 Around 389 tourists are missing after the 3.7-km (12,224-foot)-high Mount Barujari volcano erupted on Tuesday afternoon, spewing an ash column 2km (6,560 feet) into the air.
 The crater is also known as the ‘Child of Rinjani,’ as it is located in the caldera of the better-known Mt.
 Rinjani.